Perseus101/map-trait/README.md

 # Map Trait
-A trait for a generic Map
+A trait for a generic Map.
+This is a fork from [Perseus101/map-trait](https://github.com/Perseus101/map-trait)

 ## License